lisachenko/go.aopphp.com/source/docs/initial-configuration/index.md

 1. Create an application aspect kernel
 2. Configure the aspect kernel in the front controller
-3. Adjust the front controller of your application for proxying autoloading requests to the aspect kernel
-4. Create an aspect
+3. Create an aspect
-5. Register the aspect in the aspect kernel
+4. Register the aspect in the aspect kernel

 ### Step 1: Create an application aspect kernel